 “And now to yesterday’s incident.
 You have been accused and now stand convicted by my authority for once again undermining the credibility of our Community by using your Monger-learned first aid skills on a little girl struck by traffic.
 Bystanders all agree in these signed reports that you did not wait for the Community Ambulance Service and Med-Force to attend to her, but instead interfered, and by doing so, delayed proper treatment.”

 Trent spoke for the first time.
 “She would have bled to death if I’d done nothing.
 But doing nothing is just what you leeches want, isn’t it?
-Make us afraid to act and you suck all our personal decision making out of us.”
+Make us afraid to act, and you suck all our personal decision making out of us.”

 The punch to his kidney from behind him dropped him to his knees.
 Most community officers preferred shooting, stabbing, or punching in the back because of a general adherence to cowardice.
 Trent recalled his parent’s words, “It used to be ‘To Protect and Serve.’
 Now it’s ‘To Force and Convert’.”